 Moot Court Competition

-A part of the Project is the development of a Moot Court Competition, primarily targeted at students and aimed at educating a new generation of practitioners dealing with EU private international law practices.
-The Moot Court Competition meets the Project’s main objective, which is to contribute to the application of relevant EU law in practice.
-It forms an additional pillar for the construction of a solid and growing legal community that is familiar with the operation of the Regulation.
-As such, it enhances the dissemination of knowledge of EU private international law sources while creating a network of young lawyers and senior experts working in the private international law field.
+A part of the Project was the development of a Moot Court Competition, primarily targeted at students and aimed at educating a new generation of practitioners dealing with EU private international law practices.
+The Moot Court Competition met the Project’s main objective, which is to contribute to the application of relevant EU law in practice.
+It formed an additional pillar for the construction of a solid and growing legal community that is familiar with the operation of the Regulation.
+As such, it enhanced the dissemination of knowledge of EU private international law sources while creating a network of young lawyers and senior experts working in the private international law field.

-The Pax Competition is a specialized moot court competition focused on private international law issues.
-Participants will be able to learn and apply first hand the complexities and nuances of this area of law.
-Instead of pleading primarily on the merits of the case, PAX Moot participants will be given a case geared towards jurisdictional and choice of law disputes.
-Instead of trying to win the whole case, clear goals will be given to each side as to which preliminary ruling they will be striving to achieve.
+The Pax Competition was a specialized moot court competition focused on private international law issues.
+Participants was able to learn and apply first hand the complexities and nuances of this area of law.
+Instead of pleading primarily on the merits of the case, PAX Moot participants were given a case geared towards jurisdictional and choice of law disputes.
+Instead of trying to win the whole case, clear goals were given to each side as to which preliminary ruling they were striving to achieve.